 - Reduce and reuse.
 We’ve all become more eco-conscious so re-usable lunch boxes and containers are the way to go.
 Here are some great options, including a bento-box style, ideal for a kid like mine who never quite embraced the sandwich, preferring a little of this and that for her lunch.
 Also check out Sigg water bottles, here.

 - And finally….they are never too young to help with clean up.
-A sage gave me this gem, and I am happy to share it (actually, the sage is a full-time working out of the house mother of 3).
 When my daughter gets home from school she knows the drill.
-She takes her lunch box into the kitchen and empties the contents in to the sink.
+She takes her lunch box into the kitchen and empties the contents into the sink.
 When she can reach more easily, she’ll be rinsing them, and putting them into the dishwasher.